What is disposable income?

 What is gross disposable income?

 When you’re trying to make a household budget, you need to consider your gross disposable income.
 This is your entire household’s disposable income.
 You can calculate this by adding together the total income of everyone in your household and subtracting all taxes payable.
-Income includes salary, rental income, bonuses, overtime payments, and other property income, for example, and taxes can be anything from Income Tax and National Insurance to Council Tax.

 Once you have your true gross disposable income figure, you can start to make a clear household budget.

-Some budgeting tips…
+Household budgeting tips…

 • Make sure you include ALL spending under each category